msaelices/py2mojo/README.md

 options:
-  -h, --help            show this help message and exit --inplace             Rewrite the file inplace --extension {mojo,🔥}  File extension used for mojo file
+  -h, --help            show this help message and exit --inplace             Rewrite the file inplace --extension {mojo,🔥}  File extension of the generated files
 ```

 Examples: